ipekdogabedirhan/Sorting_Reviews_All_Methods_Example/README.md

 # Sorting_Reviews_All_Methods_Example
-In this section we will be sorting reviews on own dataset We will use this methods:
+In this section we will be sorting reviews on own dataset, We will use this methods: